aapo-kossi/city-of-gold/README.md

 ```

 The built-in action sampler is a simple uniform random agent, sampling from
 all possible valid actions.
+The map of a single environment can also be
+visualized by setting the render flag on *initialization* of the environment,
+and afterwards calling the `env.render()` method.
+An example of this is
+included in the [examples](examples/) folder.
+The other example
+script can be used to check the relative performance of single-threaded
+sequential execution compared to multithreading, since the synchronization
+overhead can be relatively high for simple actions.

+You can also reference the full [documentation](https://city-of-gold.readthedocs.io/)
-Full reference documentation of the module interface
+of the module interface for other usage details.
+An important note is that
-is a work in progress.
+environment data is interfaced by reference, and updated as side-effects of the
+step and sample functions of the vectorized game runner object.
+This reduces
+overhead from Python reference counting and prevents unnecessary copying of the
+large observation structs.
+However, to create a replay buffer etc, you
+need to ensure that you copy the underlying data and not only the reference
+pointing to data that will be overwritten by the runner at every step.

 Not respecting the action mask of the current player when stepping the environment
 results in undefined behaviour.
 It is the user's responsibility to prevent this
 in their application.
-This is a choice based on performance considerations,
+This is also a choice based on performance considerations,
 given that an RL algorithm learning the environment needs to mask its policy
 distribution using the action mask, making verification inside the environment
 unnecessary.